confluentinc/ksql/docs-md/tutorials/materialized.md

 ### Start the Debezium connector

 With MySQL ready to go, connect to ksqlDB's server using its interactive CLI.
-Run the following from your host:
+Run the following command from your host:

 ```
 docker exec -it ksqldb-cli ksql http://ksqldb-server:8088